sbiemont/fugologic/readme.md

 ### Fuzzy values definition

-Inputs and outputs are defined as:
+Fuzzy values and fuzzy sets are defined as :

 * `fuzzy.IDVal`: a fuzzy value that contains,
   * an identifier